 Rock Band was developed by Harmonix, the team behind the first two games in the Guitar Hero series.
 There have been four games in the series.
 Rock Band 4 is compatible with Playstation 4 and Xbox One.

-Similarly to Guitar Hero, players can simulate playing rock songs through the use of instrument-shaped controllers.
+Similar to Guitar Hero, players can simulate playing rock songs through the use of instrument-shaped controllers.
 This series introduced multi-instrument functionality, and players could play on the lead or bass guitar, drums, and sing through a USB microphone.
 For guitar players, the gameplay is almost identical to that in Guitar Hero.

-First released in 2005, Guitar Hero is a series of 25 video games that help players learn how to play lead, bass, and rhythm guitar.
-This is done through using a guitar-shaped controller, which helps simulate the feeling of an actual instrument, in order to learn to play a wide variety of rock songs.
+First released in 2005, Guitar Hero is a series of 25 video games that help players learn how to play the lead, bass, and rhythm guitar.
+This is done by using a guitar-shaped controller, which helps simulate the feeling of an actual instrument, in order to learn to play a wide variety of rock songs.